madeline-underwood/arm-learning-paths/content/install-guides/anaconda.md

 The `conda` command can be used to quickly install and use Python packages.

-Follow the instructions below to install and use Anaconda Distribution on an Arm server.
+Follow the instructions below to complete an Anaconda Distribution download and install it on an Arm server.

 ## Before you begin